tdv/mif/README.md

 # MIF - C++11 MetaInfo Framework
-MIF is a framework on modern C++11 for building web-application backend based on micro-services with using additional meta-information about types
+MIF is a с++11 web-application framework designed for the backend micro-service development.
+The framework makes use of additional type meta-information.

 # Version
 1.0.0

 # Features:
-- The wrappers classes over the libevent library for easy creation of simple web services
+- libevent wrapper classes for the easy creation of simple web services
-- Rpc based on the interfaces marshalling with support for callback
+- Interface-based RPC marshalling with the callback support
-- Reflection for c++ data structures with inheritance supporting
+- Reflection for c++ data structures with the inheritance support
-- Serialization in json and the ability to use boost archives
+- Json-serialization and the ability to use boost archives
-- Support working with databases (Implemented for PostgreSQL and SQLite)
+- Database support (Implemented for PostgreSQL and SQLite)

 # Compiler
 The minimum compiler version required is gcc 5.3